shiveshr/schema-registry/samples/src/main/java/io/pravega/schemaregistry/test/integrationtest/demo/function/README.md

 Conceptualizing such a processing framework will constitute of three important pillars.
 1. A central repository of function artifacts (jars).
-2. An express for a processing pipeline on pravega streams which apply one of more functions on the data in the stream and optionally publish the output into another stream.
+2. A formal expression for describing a processing pipeline on pravega streams.
+Each individual stream-processing applies one of more functions on the data in the stream and outputs it and optionally publish the output into another stream.
+Which can be chained to a new stream processing.
 3. A function `Runtime` - that is responsible for executing the processing pipeline.
 Runtime could be created in multiple flavours - a) run within user process b) deploys containers using some container cluster manager like k8s, docker swarm etc.